techdev-solutions/javazone-twitter/README.md

 Running the application
 -----------------------
-You need Java 8 and [Typesafe Activator](https://typesafe.com/activator) to run the application.
+You need Java 8 and [Typesafe Activator](https://typesafe.com/activator) (bundled in this app) to run the application.

 Then within the project directory just type